 Many times, you can find organic foods that are locally grown.
 Not only will you find good deals, but you will also help support your local economy by supporting your farmers and gardeners.

 Watch your local store or warehouse store for organic products which are sold in bulk.
 Make sure you re-package these items as needed so that they do not go bad before you can consume the products.
 You might even connect with friends and then split the products (and cost) with them!
 You all end up winning!

 Why not skip the store altogether?
-You could start your own garden (even if in pots on your deck) and grow those foods you love.
+You could start your garden (even if in pots on your deck) and grow those foods you love.
 You can read these tips on growing your own organic garden.

-Many stores offer their own line of organic products.
+Many stores offer a line of store-branded organic products.
 If you purchase those brands rather than the name brands, you are still getting quality without paying too much.
-The reason is that they too are required to follow the same guidelines in order to use the USDA Organic Seal.
+The reason is that they also are required to follow the same guidelines to use the USDA Organic Seal.

-Don’t waste your food.
+Don’t waste food

 This may sound simple, but it is something we do far too often.
 Make sure you properly store your food and consume it before it spoils.
 If you can not finish it in time, you might invest in a vacuum sealer and then freeze those items (works great for fruits and veggies).